Corolla Wild Horses Guide:

 Corolla Wild Horses on the beach of Carova

-The Corolla Wild Horses have been a draw to vacationers for decades, as their mystique and centuries old legacy is simply unmatched on the local OBX coastline.
-Added to this is the romantic idea of a beach vacation that's truly wild, with mustangs who travel up and down the Carova beaches with ease and absolute abandon.
+The Corolla Wild Horses have been a draw to vacationers for decades, as their mystique and centuries old legacy is simply unmatched on the OBX coastline.
 It's no wonder that popular fiction and movies, such as the recent release of "Nights In Rodanthe" has romanticized their presence, and why so many vacationers fall in love with the wild horses and make a visit to the Corolla Wild Horse Fund every year to find out how they can help.

-If exploring the wild roots of the Outer Banks is on your vacation agenda, then schedule a wild horse tour or simply take a long drive or two along the beaches of Carova, and see if you can discover these original natives on your own.
-The Outer Banks has always been revered as just a little bit wild but steeped in history, and a glimpse of the wild horses will certainly make this reputation come to life.
+If exploring the wild roots of the Outer Banks is on your vacation agenda, then schedule a wild horse tour or simply take a long drive on the beaches of Carova, and see if you can observe these original natives on your own.
+The Outer Banks has always been revered as a little bit wild but steeped in history, and a glimpse of the wild horses will certainly bring this reputation come to life.

 Where to Spot Corolla Wild Horses